Disneyland One Day Itinerary [2024]

 Disneyland Fantasyland Rope Drop

-The Fantasyland rope drop at Disneyland is unique among basically any rope drop we’ve written about in that it doesn’t start with any of the most popular rides at the park.
+The Fantasyland rope drop at Disneyland is unique among basically any rope drop we’ve written about in that it doesn’t focus on the most popular rides at the park.

 The reasoning for this is twofold.
-First, there are alternative ways to get on the most popular rides, like Genie+ and Individual Lightning Lanes.
+First, there are alternative ways to get on the most popular rides, like Multi Pass and Single Pass Lightning Lanes.
 But that’s the case at most theme parks…what really sets Disneyland’s Fantasyland apart is the second reason—there’s a huge density of short rides with short waits in the middle of the park.

-Of the ten Fantasyland rides without Genie+, only Peter Pan’s Flight regularly starts the day with waits longer than 5 minutes.
+Of the ten Fantasyland rides without Multi Pass, only Peter Pan’s Flight regularly starts the day with waits longer than 5 minutes.
 Since these rides also don’t have Lightning Lanes, riding them when waits are short is the only way to efficiently fit them into your day.

 But we still think you’re best targeting the shortest waits among rides without Lightning Lanes until you run out of them.
 In particular, you should be looking at: